gurrrrrrett3/light/docs/api/constants/datatypes/generics/strptr.md

 # String Pointers

-Behaves identically to [`#!luau light.str()`](./str.md), except the datatype is static, will not serialize duplicates, and allocated per-stream.(1) This functionally means repeating the same "arbitrary" string multiple times in a frame has massive performance gains.
+Behaves identically to [`#!luau light.str()`](./str.md), except the datatype will not serialize duplicates, and the datatype has a fixed size internally.(1) This functionally means repeating the same "arbitrary" string multiple times in a frame has significant performance and bandwidth gains.
 {.annotate}

 1. To learn more about how Light's String Pointers work, check out